ARM-software/abi-aa/design-documents/bit-precise-types.rst

 There are two decisions around the representation of a "small" ``_BitInt`` that we have identified.
 (1) Whether required bits are stored in the least significant end or most significant end of a register or region in memory.
-(2) Whether the "remaining" bits after rounding up to the size specified in `Alignment and sizes`_ are specified or not.
+(2) Whether the "remaining" bits are specified after rounding up to the size specified in `Alignment and sizes`_.
 The choice of *how* "remaining" bits would be specified would tie in to the choice made for (1).

 Options and their trade-offs